mozartfish/dd2477-search-engines-information-retrieval/README.md

 ## 3 - Relevance Feedback and Tolerant Retrieval

 At this point everything was built and tested for `HashedIndex`.
-If everything is implemented properly it should also work for `PersistentHashedIndex`
+If everything is implemented properly it should also work for `PersistentHashedIndex`.
+This part of the project focuses on developing methods for spelling correction, relevance feedback by implementing the [Rocchio Algorithm](https://en.wikipedia.org/wiki/Rocchio_algorithm) introduced in the SMART Information Retreival System and tolerant retrieval methods.

+### Test Queries

+- `zombie`
+- `mo*y transfer`
+- `b* colo*r`
+- `a* m*ks*e`
+- `thn`
+- `dcmber`
+- `zmbie atck`
+- `mny tranfr`
+- `a cll phne`
+- `wht the ae selig`

-### 3.1 Relevance Feedback
+### Relevance Feedback

-### 3.2 Evaluation using non-binary judgements

-### 3.3 K-gram Index

-### 3.4 - Wildcard Queries
+- Once the search engine has started select `Ranked Retrieval` (`TF-IDF` is the default) and type a query ie. `zombie`.
+Once the relevant documents are returned select the checkbox next to the documents you think are relevant for your search click the text box again and hit `Enter`.
+A new list of documents relevant to the documents you selected are returned using the `Rocchio Algorithm`.

-### 3.5 - Isolated spelling correction of one-word queries

-### 3.6 - Isolated spelling correction of multiword queries
+### Tolerant Retrieval - K-gram Index, Wildcard Queries, Isolated spelling correction of one-word queries, Isolated spelling correction of multiword queries

+This part of the project focuses on how to make the search engine robust to spelling errors, alternative spellings.
+An in-memory `K-Gram Index` was developed to handle wildcard search and spelling corrections for one word and multi-word queries.

+- Once the search engine has started try some of the incorrect spelled words as an intersection or ranked retrieval query.